Chanistar/configure-ad/README.md

 <p>

 Create two Virtual Machines in the same resource group, Network, and Subnet:
-    One is a server, and one is a standard virtual machine used as a client.
+    One as a server, and one as a standard virtual machine used as a client.

 ![image](https://github.com/user-attachments/assets/4f397fc5-0538-41b0-bef7-9a702a0a2719)